Amelia2333/Amelia2333.github.io/index.md

 <!-- ![Image]() -->

-Now I am a third year M.S. student at the Department of Computer Science and Engineering in [SUSTech](https://www.sustech.edu.cn/), advised by Assistant Professor [Jin Zhang](https://faculty.sustech.edu.cn/zhangj4/) and Research Assistant Professor [Qianyi Huang](https://faculty.sustech.edu.cn/huangqy/en/).
+Now I am a first year Ph.D student at the Department of Computer Science and Engineering in [SUSTech](https://www.sustech.edu.cn/), advised by Assistant Professor [Jin Zhang](https://faculty.sustech.edu.cn/zhangj4/) and Research Assistant Professor [Qianyi Huang](https://scholar.google.com/citations?user=AZAiLpkAAAAJ&hl=zh-CN&oi=ao).

-In 2019, I received my B.S. degree in the Department of Electrical and Electronic Engineering in SUSTech.
+I received my MA.Eng degree and B.S. degree in the Department of Electrical and Electronic Engineering of SUSTech in 2022 and 2019, respectively.

 ## Research Interests